Enroll a Windows 10 device automatically using Group Policy

 Some tenants might have both Microsoft Intune and Microsoft Intune Enrollment under Mobility.
 Make sure that your auto-enrollment settings are configured under Microsoft Intune instead of Microsoft Intune Enrollment.

-Verify that the device is not enrolled with the old Intune client used on the Intune Silverlight Portal (this is the Intune portal used before the Azure portal).
+Verify that the device isn't enrolled with the old Intune client used on the Intune Silverlight Portal (the Intune portal used before the Azure portal).

 Verify that Microsoft Intune should allow enrollment of Windows devices.